How to Start a Lifestyle Blog

 This is what your WordPress Dashboard will look like.

-WordPress is pretty simple to navigate and you can easily change your theme by going under Appearance > Themes.
-There will be a few default themes that come pre-installed in WordPress, but you can search through many free themes or you can purchase pre-made themes from places like CreativeMarket or Etsy.
+WordPress is pretty simple to navigate and you can easily change your theme by going to Appearance > Themes.
+There will be a few default themes that come pre-installed in WordPress, but you can search through many free themes or you can purchase beautiful, pre-made themes from places like CreativeMarket or Etsy.

 You can change/add a theme under Appearance – Themes